NoelKocheril/Python101/Lesson 02/Lesson02.md

 if 5 > 2:
     print("Five is greater than two.")
 ```

+Note: Using Spaces and Tabs will provide different levels of indentation, luckily VS Code will auto-convert this for you.
+You should be careful when using other IDEs or the command line that do not correct this for you.

 The print statement is a block of code that is a part of the previous indentation level (the IF statement).